spinerak/refunct-tas-archipelago/README.md

 - Universal Tracker can help you to figure out which platforms are accessible.
 The mini-map should help!
 - You should be able to quit a game and continue it later, just follow the steps again.
 Make sure to "New game" before logging into AP.
 - The final cluster in the game won't appear and will stay underwater for now (the final button is weird).
+- Softlocked??
+Disconnect Archipelago, press New Game, then connect to AP again.

 # Below text is the text of the original read me for the Refunct TaS Tool
 # Refunct TaS Tool